The Singleton

 ---

-Friday afternoon, on the drive back to John Wayne for the second flight to Geneva, Jeff turned the car radio off the Meridian-affiliated NPR feed and twisted the dial down through the usual wash of allocator-era talk into the AM band.
+Friday afternoon, driving back to John Wayne for the second flight to Geneva, Jeff thumbed the car radio off the Meridian-affiliated NPR feed and twisted the dial down through the usual wash of allocator-era talk into the AM band.

-He had to drift past three church stations and one trucking-logistics broadcast before he got to it.
-Static, then a clean voice through the static, the kind of voice that had been broadcasting the same way for fifty years before a recommendation engine had ever read a transcript.
+He had to drift past three church stations and a trucking-logistics broadcast before he found it: static, then a clean voice through the static, the kind that had been broadcasting the same way for fifty years before any recommendation engine ever read a transcript.

-*"— and so, in closing tonight, I would like to read one more letter, and then we will have music.
-The letter is from a woman in Renton who writes that she dreamed, for the first time in nineteen years, of her son who died in 2011.
-She writes that in the dream he was forty-one — the age he would be now, not the age he was when she lost him.
-She writes that she does not believe in the afterlife and was not asking for the dream and is not sure what to do with it.*
+*"— and so, in closing tonight, I'd like to read one more letter, and then we'll have music.
+This one is from a woman in Renton who writes that she dreamed, for the first time in nineteen years, of her son who died in 2011.
+In the dream he was forty-one — the age he'd be now, not the age she lost him at.
+She writes that she doesn't believe in an afterlife and wasn't asking for the dream and isn't sure what to do with it.*

-Jeff drove the last fifteen miles to the airport with his hands at ten and two and the radio low, and did not realize he was crying until he had to wipe his face to read the sign for long-term parking.
+He drove the last fifteen miles with his hands at ten and two and the radio low, and did not realize he was crying until he had to clear his face to read the sign for long-term parking.

 ---